RebelGuy/chat-mate/projects/server/readme.md

   - The local database connection string for the debug database is `mysql://root:root@localhost:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`
   - The remote database connection string for the debug database is `mysql://chatmateadmin:{{password}}@chat-mate.mysql.database.azure.com:3306/chat_mate_debug?connection_limit=5&pool_timeout=30&connect_timeout=30`
 - `ENABLE_DB_LOGGING`: [Optional, defaults to `false`] Whether to include database-related actions in the logs.
 Note that, even if this is `false`, any warning and errors will still be included.
+- `DB_SEMAPHORE_CONCURRENT`: [Optional, defaults to `1000`] How many concurrent database requests to allow, before queuing any new requests.
+Note that operations on the Prisma Client generate many direct database requests, so this number shouldn't be too low (> 50).
+- `DB_SEMAPHORE_TIMEOUT`: [Optional, defaults to `null`] The maximum number of milliseconds that a database request can be queued before timing it out.
+If null, does not timeout requests in the queue.
 - `MANAGED_IDENTITY_CLIENT_ID`: The Client ID of the Managed Identity that is used to access the Log Analytics workspace for querying logs.
 - `LOG_ANALYTICS_WORKSPACE_ID`: The Client ID of the Log Analytics Workspace that is attached to the Application Insights for the current server App Service instance.